alcedd/Projectile-Motion/README.md

 # Projectile Motion Simulator

 This project visualizes the motion of a projectile launched at an initial speed and angle using classical mechanics equations.
 The simulation displays both the **trajectory** of the projectile and the changes in **kinetic** and **potential** energy over time.
+Made for educational purposes.

 ## 🎯 Features
 - User input for initial velocity and launch angle